 Reverting Xperia device back to Android requires the Emma tool from Sony.
 Emma requires a Windows PC to run.
 It does not work in Linux or Mac computers.

 Follow chapter 1, option 2 in our official Sailfish X instructions (the Windows version for Xperia X).
 Please note that even if you have an Xperia XA2 or Xperia 10, you should follow the instructions of Xperia X for using Emma (but only this part, using Emma).

 Install Emma.
 Once done, you will use it to download the Android OS and then to install it to your Xperia device.
 The download size is about 2.5-3 GB, so reserve time and wait patiently.

 Now, open Emma.
 Turn your Xperia off.
 Keep the Volume DOWN button pressed when connecting the USB data cable between the phone and PC, and you must see GREEN light on the Xperia.

 2.2 Downloading and installing the latest baseband version

 See picture 1a1 below.
 It shows the Emma view on PC once you have connected Xperia X and requested the list of available Android services (i.e., after you have clicked on "All services" button or "View all" button).
 Pictures 1a2 and 1a3 have the corresponding views for Xperia XA2 and Xperia 10 Plus, respectively.

 (*) We recommend Android 9 for Sailfish 3.3.0 and later.
-Baseband version 50.3.A.z.y might be coming.
-Fo not take it as it corresponds to Android 10 which is not supported by Sailfish.
+Baseband version 50.3.A.z.y might become available.
+Do not take it as it corresponds to Android 10, the compatibility with Sailfish has not been tested.